BearStudio/react-native-ficus-ui/CONTRIBUTING.md

 - `docs/`: The documentation website of the library
 - `examples/`: A small expo app to test your changes while developping

-`packages/`:
+`src/`:

-- `react-native-ficus-ui`: The main librairy along with its components, hooks and theme.
+- `components`: The main library along with its components, hooks and theme.
 - ... other configuration and helper packages.

 ## Development workflow